-Combining these Florida vacation destinations with an inexpensive, but a quality hotel or campsite gives you the recipe for an affordable vacation that will please the entire family.
+Combining these Florida vacation destinations with an inexpensive, but quality hotel or campsite gives you the recipe for an affordable vacation that will excite the entire family without breaking the bank.

 Weeki Wachee Springs

-Weeki Wachee Springs State Park, home of the famous mermaids, is a historic attraction that a family of four can visit for a total price of under $50 for the day.
-It is small, allowing you and your family to easily take in the current shows in one day.
-There is also a small seasonal water park — Buccaneer Bay.
-Swimming is open year round, with slides, kiddie pool and lazy river open weekends in the summer and early fall.
+Weeki Wachee Springs State Park, home of the famous Week Wachee mermaids, is a historic attraction that a family of four can visit for a total price of under $50 for the day.
+It's small, allowing you and your family to easily take in the current shows in one day.
+There is also a small seasonal water park — Buccaneer Bay that is included in the price of admission.
+Swimming in the spring is open year round, but the slides, kiddie pool, and lazy river are open daily June thru August and on weekends, August thru September.

 Usually, staying right on the beach comes with a hefty price tag, but there is a budget-friendly alternative that can offer your family an affordable vacation.
-The St. Petersburg-Madeira Beach KOA is located just a short drive from Florida's top Gulf Coast beaches with public access.
+The St. Petersburg-Madeira Beach KOA has public access.
 You don't have to have a tent or RV to stay at the KOA.
-Their spacious camping cabins are clean and can sleep from 4 to 8; and, depending on the season can run as little as just under $60 to just over $100 per night.
+Their spacious camping cabins are clean and can sleep 4 to 8 people; and, depending on the season can run as little as just under $60 to just over $100 per night.
 While some beaches may come with a small parking charge (bring a roll of quarters), it's a small price to pay for some of the best beach experiences in Florida.

 You don't have to worry about skipping all the fun just because you're on a tight budget.
 Just a short drive across the nearest bridge and you can enjoy unique shopping and activities at John's Pass Village and Boardwalk.

-Whether you have camping gear or not, you can get away to St. Augustine with this less expensive option.
+St. Augustine is one of the most beautiful and culturally rich cities in Florida, so don't pass up the opportunity to visit this historic city just because you're on a budget.
+Whether you have camping gear or not, you can get away to St. Augustine with this less expensive option — the St. Augustine Beach KOA.
 Bring your tent, RV, trailer or rent a cabin and stay on nearby Anastasia Island.
-You'll be close enough to discover America's oldest city along with its historic landmarks — many of them free.
+You'll be close enough to discover America's oldest city along with its historic landmarks — many of which are free.

 Tip: Visit St. Augustine from mid-November through January 31 for the annual Nights of Lights celebration, when the city is aglow with millions of twinkling lights.